 There are various ways to develop this skill, but one of the best and most rewarding ways, with which I have a lot of experience, is practicing willpower and self-discipline exercises.
 When willpower and self-discipline are strong, you can display assertiveness easily and in a natural way.
-I have written quite a few articles about this willpower and self-discipline.
+I have written quite a few articles about willpower and self-discipline.

 How to Be Assertive – 6 Tips